mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 <!-- end div -->

 ### `<meta name="keywords">`

 Some `<meta>` features just aren't used any more.
-For example, the keyword `<meta>` element:
+For example, the `keyword` `<meta>` element:
 ```
 <meta name="keywords" content="fill, in, your, keywords, here">
 ```
-Is supposed to provide keywords for search engines to determine relevance of that page for different search terms.
+This meta element is supposed to provide keywords for search engines to determine relevance of that page for different search terms.
 However, it is ignored by search engines, because spammers were just filling the keyword list with hundreds of keywords, biasing results. *Keywords may still be useful on an intranet where you have better control of the keywords authors use*.

 <!-- div class="exercise" -->